neijrr/nextcloud_passwords_handbook_ru/Users/Import.md

 ## The Import Steps
 ##### 1. Choose Format
 Choose the format of the file you want to import.
-If you want to import a CSV file from an application which is not listed, choose `Custom CSV`.
+If you want to import a CSV file from an application which is not listed, choose "Custom CSV".

 ##### 2. Select File
 Select the file you want to import.